uber-web/math.gl/modules/core/docs/developer-guide/transformations.md

 const transformedVector2 = new Vector3(1, 0, 0).transformByQuaternion(new Quaternion([1, 0, 0, 1]))
 ```

+Note that `<object>.transform()` operations modify the object being transformed (and also return the modified object to enable "chaining" of calls).

-Note that the transformations can also be performed via the matrix and quaternion classes.
+Alternatively, transformations can also be performed via the matrix and quaternion classes.
 In this case, the transformation is stored in the result parameters (a new array is allocated if it `result` is not supplied.)

 ```js
 const transformedVector1 = new Vector4(1, 0, 0).transformByQuaternion([0, 0, 0, 1])
 // or